willaliburd/Sugarcityslices/Regulatory/Food-handler-class.md

 Avoaid bare hand contact with ready to eat food Purchase shellfish from approved reputable suppliers *Jaundice is the distinguishing factor between norovirus and Hep A*

+<h1>PARASITES</h1>
+Need host to reproduce

+Purchase food from approved, reputable suppliers
+Cook food to required minimum internal temperatures Fish that will be served raw or undercooked must be correctly frozen by the manufacturer

+<h1>FUNGI</h1>

+Some mold and mushrooms produce toxins
+Throw out moldy food unless mold is a natural part of the food e.g. such cheeses Purchase musrooms from approved, reputable suppliers Don't sell foraged mushrooms (need to be trained, take a course, and be registered) Jellies and jam can grow yeast which grows from sugar

+<h1>BIOTOXINS</h1>

+Naturally occur in certain plants, mushrooms and seafood Seafood - tuna, bonito, mahi-mahi.
+Histamine is produced when fish is time-temperature abused Fish that eat smaller fish that have consumed a toxin - Barracuda, snapper, grouper, amberjack (ciguatera toxin)